Therapeutic Recreation and Physical and Developmental Disabilities

 Upon successful completion of this course, the student will be able to:

-A list of recommended textbooks and materials is provided for students at the beginning of each semester.
+Textbooks and materials are to be purchased by students.
+A list of required textbooks and materials is provided for students at the beginning of the semester.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.

 These are for current course guidelines only.
 For a full list of archived courses please see https://www.bctransferguide.ca

 |Institution||Transfer Details for THRT 2407|

 |Simon Fraser University (SFU)||No credit|

 |University of British Columbia - Vancouver (UBCV)||UBCV KIN 2nd (3)|

 |University of Northern BC (UNBC)||No credit|